senpai60/Winkly/application/README.md

-  # Untitled
+  # Mobile Dating App Design

-  This is a code bundle for Untitled.
-The original project is available at https://www.figma.com/design/fkUOSXn95AQZ3CU2hQIoYI/Untitled.
+  This is a code bundle for Mobile Dating App Design.
+The original project is available at https://www.figma.com/design/fkUOSXn95AQZ3CU2hQIoYI/Mobile-Dating-App-Design.

   ## Running the code